timjhou/enviroplusweb/README.md

 crontab -e
 ```

-Add a new entry at the very bottom with `@reboot` to specify that you want to run the command at boot, followed by the path where you clone the project and the command.
+Add a new entry at the very bottom with `@reboot` to specify that you want to run the command at boot, followed by the path where you clone the project.
 Here you have an example:

 ```console
 @reboot sudo python3 /home/EnviroPlusWeb/enviroplusweb.py &